 Researchers are assessing the ability of environmental chemicals including pesticides, mycotoxins, ethanol, and endocrine-acting chemicals to perturb the neurological, metabolic, and reproductive development of offspring.
-Scientists include Helmut Zarbl, Lauren Aleksunes, Dipak Sarkar, Lori White, Troy Roepke, Sally Radovick, Phoebe Stapleton, Mehmet Uzumcu, Andy Babwah, Emily Barrett, Zorimar Rivera-Nunez, Shuo Xiao, and Gloria Dominguez Bello.
+Scientists include Helmut Zarbl, Lauren Aleksunes, Dipak Sarkar, Lori White, Troy Roepke, Sally Radovick, Phoebe Stapleton, Emily Barrett, Zorimar Rivera-Nunez, Shuo Xiao, Gloria Dominguez Bello.

 Carcinogenesis & Epigenetics

-Active research seeks to identify the influence of epigenetics, circadian rythym on cancer susceptibility, identify novel therapeutic agents, and characterize chemopreventive compounds.
-Scientists include Suzie Chen, CS Yang, Tony Kong, William Belden, Dipak Sarkar, Helmut Zarbl, Nanjoo Suh, and Wei-Xing Zong.
+Active research seeks to identify the influence of epigenetics, circadian rhythm on cancer susceptibility, identify novel therapeutic agents, and characterize chemopreventive compounds.
+Scientists include Alison Bernstein, Suzie Chen, Tony Kong, Dipak Sarkar, Helmut Zarbl, Nanjoo Suh, Wei-Xing Zong.